bardh7/multiauth-demo/readme.md

 Clone this repository and proceed as following:

 - Run `composer install`
-- Copy `.env.example` to `.env` and do the rest of the magic like in any other
+- Copy `.env.example` to `.env` and do the rest of the magic like in any other Laravel projects
 - Open the project in your browser, and you should be good to go.

 ## License